 1. Educational programs will be scheduled.
 Attendance is important and participation by all members is strongly encouraged.

-2. Members will be issued a proximity gate card for the airport and a key to each Club aircraft upon satisfactory completion of the initial check out by a Club approved instructor.
+2. Members will be issued a proximity gate card for the airport and a key to each Club aircraft upon acceptance to membership and payment of the required deposit.

 3. A resigning member’s deposit will not be returned until the aircraft keys and proximity card are returned.
 In the event that they are lost, the member must provide a written statement stating what was lost.
 In this case, the member will have $100/lost key or proximity card deducted from their deposit.